Holiday Driving: Tips To Travel Safe During the Holidays

 - Keep your lights on during the day.

-If you run the engine to keep warm, make sure your exhaust pipe isn’t clogged with snow, ice or mud.
+If you run the engine to keep warm, make sure that snow, ice, or mud isn’t clogging your exhaust pipe.
 Otherwise, carbon monoxide gas could leak into your car and cause sickness or worse.